J. Kyle Wood

 I have always felt that each of us are here to change the world.
 The status quo just isn't appealing to me; I mean everyone else is doing that just fine.
 I would much rather do something else, almost anything else.
 In school, I was the brainiac, always pouring everything I had into the classroom while doing my own little artsy projects on the side.
 Not until college did I feel as though there was an education out there I needed to find even though I was in school to be an educator.
 When a teacher in one of my methods classes gave us Play Doh for a quick activity and let me keep mine (and the rest of my table's) to occupy myself while she lectured, I was elated.
 I ended class with a sweet sculpture, a new method, and all the insights she had on...at-risk students.

 For 5 yrs, I taught in the school in which I was raised and as difficult as it was to return to my roots in a different role, I enjoyed it.
 For the next 7 yrs, I worked in the role of instructional technology facilitator.
-My position placed me in 8 different schools (and in 18 different ones directly over the years).
+My position placed me in 8 different schools of my own (and in 18 different ones directly over the years).
 It led me into the classrooms helping teachers integrate technology into lessons and holding professional development on web tools, Google Apps, PLN's and IWB's.
 In that role, I enjoyed time spent developing courses, workshops, and presentations for nearly every department in our district.
-Three years ago, I returned to the classroom where I hope that I have relocated the spark in individual kids.
+Six years ago, I returned to the classroom where I hope that I have relocated the spark in individual kids.
 I was blessed with the opportunity to loop in my first two years.
 In 2013, my class and I were named Pencil of Promise's Impossible One(s) having begun raising funds for the charity.
-To date we have raised over $24,000!
+Last year we surpassed our goal of $25,000 and built a school in Laos!

-In the evening, I become father and superhero sidekick to my 4 anf 10-year-old boys.
-We read, write, tweet, scavenger hunt, ninja and dream.
+In the evening, I become father and superhero sidekick to my 5 and 11-year-old boys.
+We read, write, tweet, scavenger hunt, soccer, ninja and dream.